CONFERENCE USA 2015-16

 The league's headquarters were established in Chicago and, after nine years, relocated to the current office in Irving, Texas.
 Britton Banowsky was named Commissioner in October 2002, succeeding Mike Slive, the league's first commissioner.

 C-USA added East Carolina (September, 1996) and the United States Military Academy (March, 1997) as football members.
 ECU began league competition in 1997; Army in 1998 and UAB began football play in 1999.
-The league added TCU and ECU (1999) for all sports and they began competition in 2001.
+The league brought in TCU and ECU (1999) for all sports and they began competition in 2001.
 USF started C-USA football in 2003.
 Marshall, Rice, SMU, Tulsa, UCF and UTEP became full-time Conference USA members for all sports in 2005.